 The specifications of floats are all regulated by the city to ensure that they can safely navigate the downtown’s tight streets and sharp curves.

-These floats are usually multilevel, with one or two mezzanine stations and a lower and upper level.
-The “captain” of the float usually rides on the higher level to observe everyone below.
+The “captain” of the float usually rides on a higher level to observe everyone below.

 4. Several parades precede Mardi Gras Day.

 Joe Cain Day is observed on the Sunday before Fat Tuesday.
 After the Civil War, he revived Mardi Gras by conducting an impromptu parade through the streets of Mobile.

 Mobilians have been doing it ever since.
 During Mardi Gras, he has a whole day dedicated to him.

 A joggers run and the Joe Cain Procession, often known as the people’s march, have also been held in recent years.

 You don’t need to be a member of a mystic society to participate in the procession.

 However, due to the large number of persons who participated in previous years, attendees must now register with the city.

 In Mobile, Mardi Gras is an excellent historical and cultural heritage source.